International Travel and DUI convictions

 - You have been deported from any country, including New Zealand;

-- You have been involved in terrorist activities, or belonged to or supported any organisation involved in terrorist activities
+- You have been involved in terrorist activities, or belonged to or supported any organization involved in terrorist activities

-- It is believed you are likely to commit – or to assist others to commit – criminal or drug offences, or an act of terrorism, in New Zealand;
+- It is believed you are likely to commit – or to assist others to commit – criminal or drug offenses, or an act of terrorism, in New Zealand;

 - It is believed you are likely – due to any international circumstances – to be a danger to New Zealand’s security or public order;